How do you date a rock (and who would want to)?

 Use this resource to answer the questions that follow.

-- What is the half life of carbon-14?
+10. What is the age of the Earth?

-- How does potassium-argon dating work and on what materials does it work best on?
+2. How does radiocarbon dating work and on what materials does it work best on?

-- What types of rocks are best for radiometric dating and why?
+3. What types of rocks are best fro radiometric dating and why?